ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 In particular, this document enables and recommends that first ANEs are constructed on demand, and second an ANE is only associated with properties that are requested by an ALTO client.
-A Path Vector response involved two ALTO Maps: the Cost Map that contains the Path Vector results and the up to date Unified Property Map that contains the properties requested for these ANEs.
+A Path Vector response involved two ALTO Maps: the Cost Map that contains the Path Vector results and the up-to-date Unified Property Map that contains the properties requested for these ANEs.
 To enforce consistency and improve server scalability, this document uses the `multipart/related` message defined in {{RFC2387}} to return the two maps in a single response.

-The rest of the document are organized as follows. {{Overview}} gives an overview of the protocol design. {{Basic}} and {{Services}} specify the Path Vector extension to the ALTO IRD and the information resources, with some concrete examples presented in {{Examples}}. {{Compatibility}} discusses the backward compatibility with the base protocol and existing extensions.
+The rest of the document are organized as follows. {{term}} introduces the extra terminologies that are used in this document. {{usecases}} uses an illustrative example to allow better understanding of the goal of this extension, and discusses potential use cases. {{Overview}} gives an overview of the protocol design. {{Basic}} and {{Services}} specify the Path Vector extension to the ALTO IRD and the information resources, with some concrete examples presented in
+{{Examples}}. {{Compatibility}} discusses the backward compatibility with the base protocol and existing extensions.
 Security and IANA considerations are discussed in {{Security}} and {{IANA}} respectively.

+# Terminology {#term}

+This document extends the ALTO base protocol {{RFC7285}} and the Unified Property Map extension {{I-D.ietf-alto-unified-props-new}}.
+In addition to the terms defined in these documents, this document also uses the following additional terms:

+- Abstract Network Element (ANE): An Abstract Network Element is an abstraction representation of network components.
+It can be a link, a middlebox, a virtualized network function (VNF), etc., or their aggregations.
+An ANE can be constructed either statically in advance or on demand based on the requested information.
+In a response, each ANE is represented by a unique ANE Name.
+Note that an ALTO client MUST NOT assume ANEs in different responses but with the same ANE Name refer to the same aggregation of network components.

+- Path Vector: A Path Vector, or an ANE Path Vector, is a JSON array of ANE Names.
+It conveys the information that the path between a source and a destination traverses the ANEs in the same order as they appear in the Path Vector.

+- Path Vector resource: A Path Vector resource refers to an ALTO resource which supports the extension defined in this document.

+- Path Vector cost type: The Path Vector cost type is a special cost type, which is specified in {{cost-type-spec}}.
+When this cost type is present in an IRD entry, it indicates that the information resource is a Path Vector resource.
+  When this cost type is present in a Cost Map or an Endpoint Cost Map, it indicates each cost value must be interpreted as a Path Vector.

+- Path Vector request: A Path Vector request refers to the POST message sent to an ALTO Path Vector resource.

+- Path Vector response: A Path Vector response refers to the multipart/related message returned by a Path Vector resource.

 # Use Cases {#usecases}

 ## Capacity Region for Multi-Flow Scheduling

+This section gives an illustrative example of how an overlay application can benefit from the Path Vector extension.

 Assume that an application has control over a set of flows, which may go through shared links or switches and share a bottleneck.
 The application hopes to